Household garbage is collected every two weeks for every residential unit that pays the residual materials management tax.

 What if a household generates more than 120 litres of household garbage after July 15, 2019?

-If a household generates more than 120 litres of household garbage, even while composting and recycling, it will be able to get tagged overflow garbage bags, which will be collected in several parts of the city.
-The cost of those bags will be announced in the spring of 2019, as will the locations where they can be purchased.
+If a household generates more than 120 litres of household garbage, even while composting and recycling, it will be able to buy tagged overflow garbage bags.
+The price of those bags will be determined for approval by the Municipal Council in the spring of 2019.
+That price and the locations where they can be purchased will be announced at that time.

 Will there be special measures for specific cases?